 The Columbus Foundation Disaster Relief Fund is mobilized to support ongoing relief efforts in response to a local, national, or international disaster.
-Through disaster relief efforts, the Foundation's Community Research and Grants Management team identifies the most effective organizations that are often on site as the first and last responders.
+Through disaster relief efforts, The Columbus Foundation’s Community Research and Grants Management team identifies the most effective organizations that are often onsite as the first and last responders.

 PAST DISASTER RELIEF EFFORTS:

 · Kentucky Tornado Relief – August 2022

 · Dayton Oregon District Tragedy – August 2019

 · Dayton Tornado Recovery – May 2019

 · Hurricanes Michael and Florence - September 2018

 · California Wildfires – October 2017

 · Hurricanes Harvey, Irma, and Maria – August-September 2017